-At Britain’s Wembley Stadium, the venerable FA Cup also a science study for post-pandemic crowds
+At Britain’s Wembley Stadium, the venerable FA Cup is also a science study for post-pandemic crowds

 “It would be wide open to abuse if testing was unsupervised,” he said.
 “You could test all your family until you get a test that comes up negative and bring that in.”

-He said that, at the moment, there were still “big question marks” about whether Britain could reopen to large-scale events in the summer given the threats posed by variants of concern.
+He said that, at the moment, there were still “big question marks” about whether Britain could reopen to large-scale events in the summer, given the threats posed by variants of concern.

 Perhaps that’s why some fans at Wembley were keen to savor the moment.

 “It’s something I’ve been waiting a long time for,” said Prem Patel, 24, who hasn’t seen a live soccer match in more than a year.
-Speaking before kickoff, he said he was excited to see old friends, cheer on his team, and “do my bit for research.”
+Speaking before kickoff, he said he was excited to see old friends, cheer on his team and “do my bit for research.”